Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 ## Usage

 1. Run server: At the root of the project, run `PYTHONPATH=. python3 server/main.py`
-2. Run client: At the root of the project, run `python3 -m client.main`
+2. Run client: At the root of the project, run `python3 client/client.py`

-Keys are generated automatically when the client starts and saved to disk.